rtarnec/firestore-get-document-subcollections/README.md

 The project is composed of:

-- A Cloud Function that fetch the subcollections of a Document;
+- A Cloud Function that fetches the subcollections of a Document;
 - A simple HTML page that demonstrates how it works from a web client.

+### How to use it?

+Deploy it to one of your Firebase project and open the root url of the project (https://<your-project-id>.firebaseapp.com) with your preferred browser.

 Enter a document path in the dedicated field and click the button "Get Subcollections":